Pylons/pyramid/docs/narr/templates.rst

 to render templates manually in your view callable code, is to specify the template as a :term:`renderer` in your *view configuration*.
-This can be done with any of the templating languages supported by :app:`pyramid`.
+This can be done with any of the templating languages supported by :app:`Pyramid`.

 To use a renderer via view configuration, specify a template :term:`resource specification` as the ``renderer`` argument, or